Getting Bed Couriers Quotes is Easy on Shiply

 There are a couple of levels of service to choose from when it comes to bedroom furniture couriers depending on how much help you need from the removal team.

 Full Bed Transport: A comprehensive service will involve the deliverymen helping to dismantle, remove, courier and then reinstall your bedstead.
-This option is invariably the most expensive, but is a good choice for those who can’t manage the manual work alone.
+This option is invariably the most expensive but is a good choice for those who can’t manage the manual work alone.

 Partial transport: Most delivery companies will be happy to help you carry your bed in and out of your house, but won’t assist in its dismantling or reassembly.
 It’s important to check with the firm whether or not they are willing to help with the carrying of your bed.

 Transport only: The cheapest service will involve you doing all the lifting and just putting your boxes onto the removals van.
-Alternatively you have the option to hire a removals van for your bed transportation, but this is usually only worth it if you are moving house.
+Alternatively, you have the option to hire a removals van for your bed transportation, but this is usually only worth it if you are moving house.

 Courier Checks